-- (A) General.
-BSP is a position in which all of the following exists: - (1) Handle.
+General.
+BSP is a position in which all of the following exists:

+- (1) Handle.
 The skier has possession of the handle. - (2) Stable Position.
 The skier is riding forward or backward on one or two bare feet in a stable position. - (3) Supported by Foot/Feet.
-The weight of the skier is entirely supported by the foot or feet. - (B) One-Foot.
-The free foot shall be at least half-way between the skier's other knee and the water surface. - (C) Rope-on-Foot.
+The weight of the skier is entirely supported by the foot or feet.

+One-Foot.
+For the trick event, the entire free foot shall be at least half-way between the skier's other knee and the water surface.

+Rope-on-Foot.
 The skier shall be in stable position with both hands free from the handle and the surface of the water and only the foot holds the handle.